microsoft/cpp_client_telemetry/docs/host-guest-design.md

 while Optional Customer Data may need to flow to its own regional EUDB-compliant collector.

 `Host`-`Guest` API solves this challenge by providing partitioning for different components using the same telemetry SDK.
+If necessary, different modules telemetry collection processes run totally isolated from one another.

 ## Common Considerations

 `HostGuestTests.cpp` module in functional test contains several usage examples.

-See detailed explanation of configuration and examples below.
+See detailed explanation of configuration options and examples below.

 ### Dissecting Host configuration

-Host configuration example:
+`Host` configuration example:

 ```json
 {